ayaanshaikh2563/Email-Reply-Sentiment-Classifier/answers.md

 ## Question 1: If you only had 200 labeled replies, how would you improve the model without collecting thousands more?

-With only 200 labeled samples, I would apply data augmentation techniques like synonym replacement, back-translation, and paraphrasing to expand the dataset artificially.
-Additionally, I would leverage pre-trained models like DistilBERT for transfer learning, requiring minimal fine-tuning.
-Few-shot learning or synthetic data generation using GPT-based models could also help enhance the training data.
+I would use data augmentation like synonym replacement, paraphrasing, or back-translation to expand the dataset.
+I’d also leverage pre-trained models like DistilBERT for transfer learning, which performs well even with small data.
+Additionally, few-shot learning or generating synthetic examples using GPT could boost training without needing thousands of new labels.

 ## Question 2: How would you ensure your reply classifier doesn't produce biased or unsafe outputs in production?

-I would implement bias detection via thorough testing across demographics and communication styles and set confidence thresholds to flag uncertain predictions for human review.
-Ongoing monitoring, fairness-aware training, and periodic audits would ensure the model remains fair and safe.
+I’d test the model across different groups and styles to detect bias, set confidence thresholds to flag uncertain predictions for human review, and monitor outputs continuously.
+Periodic audits and fairness-aware retraining would help keep the model safe and unbiased over time.

 ## Question 3: Suppose you want to generate personalized cold email openers using an LLM.
 What prompt design strategies would you use to keep outputs relevant and non-generic?

-I would use prompts rich in prospect context, providing detailed information and industry specifics.
-Few-shot prompting with high-quality, varied examples ensures tone and relevance.
-Structured prompts with clear instructions to avoid generic phrases, combined with prompt chaining techniques, would guide the LLM to deliver tailored, effective openers.
+I’d provide the LLM with detailed context about the prospect and use few-shot prompting with quality examples to guide tone and style.
+Structured prompts with clear instructions and prompt chaining would help avoid generic outputs and make the openers more personalized and relevant.